MovingBlocks/Terasology/README.markdown

 If you're interested in joining up as a contributor register for our [forum](http://board.movingblocks.net) - the project is using the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

-You can also fork the project on [GitHub](https://github.com/begla/Blockmania)
+You can also fork the project on [GitHub](https://github.com/begla/Terasology)

 Setup
 -----

-Blockmania requires the latest version of Oracle's [Java Virtual Machine (JVM)](http://www.java.com/de/download/).
+The game requires the latest version of Oracle's [Java Virtual Machine (JVM)](http://www.java.com/de/download/).
 Also make sure that your graphics card driver is up to date.

-You can use one of the default launch scripts to start Blockmania.
+You can use one of the default launch scripts to start the game.
 The scripts will setup your JVM to allocate up to 1024 MB of heap space.
 Under Linux and Mac OS X the run script needs the access permission "Execute" to run properly: "chmod +x script.sh".

 Controls
 --------